oninebx/blog/_posts/2025-11-07-automate-your-asp-net-core-https-iis-setup-with-powershell.md

 </div>

-The actual configuration is more complex than the flowchart; with multiple ASP.NET Core projects, site creation and certificate binding must be repeated for each project.
+The actual configuration is more complex than the flowchart suggests.
+For example, when dealing with multiple ASP.NET Core projects, site creation and certificate binding need to be performed individually for each project.

 Manual configuration of IIS sites and certificates is time-consuming, error-prone, and highly repetitive.
 It is difficult to manage at scale, hard to version or reproduce across environments, and does not integrate well with automated deployment pipelines, making consistent and efficient deployment challenging.